 Despite all the great things about adventure racing, it’s relatively unknown and fear of the unknown is common.
 We hope to make it easy for you to try out adventure racing and make the jump from an urban “sprint” race to a “wilderness” sprint race to possibly longer races.
 Or just do the short, urban races.
 That’s fine too!

 A good start is to attend a clinic or click on the presentation or outline below.
-Original content developed by Michael Boks of GRAAR and added to by Michigan Adventure Racing.
+Original content developed by Michael Boks of GRAAR.
+Five key navigation strategies and other content added by Michigan Adventure Racing.
 Don’t hesitate to e-mail me if you have any questions.

-Search for “adventure racing” on the web.
+Search for “adventure racing” on the web for additional information.
 Check out Checkpoint 16 for perhaps the most comprehensive site on adventure racing.

 You can’t get to where you want to go if you don’t know where you are.
 No other skill is more important in adventure racing as navigation.
 You may blow by other teams in your canoe or on your bike, but lose all of your advantage with just one misread of the map.
 In fact, a navigation error is often two or three times more costly than a slow leg in one of the other disciplines.
 And the most important rule in navigation and orienteering (navigation on a “micro” level with a compass and map) is to always know your current position on the map.
 If you are the navigator for the team, rely on your teammate(s) to scan for the control marker (flag).
 You should be matching up terrain all around you to topographic features on the map.

 Strengthen your mind muscles.
 The longer an adventure race, the more important mental fortitude becomes.
 When you’ve been lost in the woods for an hour or more in the middle of the night in a heavy rain, it’s easy to throw in the towel.
 But once you get through an experience like this, your confidence and pain threshold increases and each race gets easier to handle.
 You start to relish the pain and your ability to overcome it.